sdarwin/boost-tasks/README.md

 The keys in `superproject-branches` specifies the branches in the super project to update, the values are the branches to update from.

+---

+More documentation can be found in the [docs/](docs/) directory.